open-telemetry/opentelemetry-php/docs/laravel-quickstart.md

 ```

 The above snippet routes every GET request from the `/hello` route on the browser to an index method within
 the `HelloController` class.
-For now, this method does not exist, so we have to add it to our controller as follows
+For now, this method does not exist, so we have to add it to our controller as follows:

 ```php
 public function index(){